davidsiedel/phd/chapter_002_hho_mechanics/sections/out.md

 ##### Hydrostatic pressure

 The hyrostatic pressure map at quadrature points and at the final load is shown Figure \ref{fig_ssnaallmesh} for three HHO element orders (respectively $1, 2$ and $3$).
-As for the swelling sphere test case, one notices that the hydrostatic pressure map is fairly smooth over the whole structure at all approximation orders, even at the bottom left corner where plasticity is confined.
+As for the radially loaded sphere test case, one notices that the hydrostatic pressure map is fairly smooth over the whole structure at all approximation orders, even at the bottom left corner where plasticity is confined.

 \begin{figure}[H]